brandeis-cosi-103a/spring-server-example/README.md

 There is also an example of installing the Guava module in [App.java](example/server/src/main/java/edu/brandeis/cosi103a/springexample/server/App.java).
 This is is needed when trying to parse JSON into Guava objects, such as `ImmutableList`.

+# Dockerization

+This repo adds a simple [Dockerfile](example/server/Dockerfile) which packages a "fat JAR" (a JAR which contains application code AND all dependencies) into a container with JDK-23 installed.

+Note the critical "executions" section in the server's [pom.xml](example/server/pom.xml), under `<build><plugins>...`.
+This causes `mvn package` to produce a "fat JAR".
+Without this section, the produced jar would only include the compiled application classes, and the spring dependencies would need to be copied into the container separately.